-NC has awarded ten high need counties sub-recipient awards through a competitive request for proposal.
+NC has been awarded ten high-need counties sub-recipient awards through a competitive request for proposal.
 All counties applying for the high need sub-recipient grants will commit to completing all steps of the Strategic Prevention Framework, including the implementation of evidence-based prevention programs, policies, and practices.
 All communities will be required to address underage alcohol use but may elect to also address vaping OR marijuana use depending upon the needs of their community.
 NC will monitor sub-recipient progress to ensure that on-going capacity building efforts are responsive to community need, readiness and resources and adapt if indicated.
-NC will ensure all sub-recipient communities align evidence-based programs, policies, and practices with the health disparities impact statement, and that sustainability is considered in decision-making and supported through training and technical assistance efforts.
-This work will continue throughout the final No Cost Extension until September 29, 2024.
+NC will ensure all sub-recipient communities align evidence-based programs, policies, and practices with the impact statement of health disparities, and that sustainability is considered in decision-making and supported through training and technical assistance efforts.